pantheon-systems/documentation/source/content/wordpress-cron.md

 There are a few major differences between Cron for WordPress and WP-Cron.

-### When Tasks are Executed
+### When Jobs are Executed

-Cron is a system process that continuously searches for configured tasks to execute.
+Cron is a system process that continuously searches for configured jobs to execute.
 In contrast, WP-Cron only runs when [someone visits the site](https://stackoverflow.com/questions/12895706/when-does-wp-cron-php-run-in-wordpress) because it is a web-based system.
-When someone navigates to your WordPress site, WP-Cron checks for tasks that need to be executed.
+When someone navigates to your WordPress site, WP-Cron checks for jobs that need to be executed.

 <Alert title="Note" type="info">
-Cron will not execute tasks on inactive environments, including sleeping development environments and test environments.
+Cron will not execute jobs on inactive environments, including sleeping development environments and test environments.
 </Alert>

-### Types of Tasks Executed
+### Types of Jobs Executed

-The WP-Cron feature is designed solely to handle WordPress routine tasks:
+The WP-Cron feature is designed solely to handle WordPress routine jobs:

  - Check for new version of the WordPress core, themes, and plugins
  - Clean up spam